Upgrade Full-Text Search

 Rebuilding performs internal optimizations that improve the query performance of the upgraded full-text index in some cases.
 Specifically, if you have full-text catalogs that contain full-text indexes for which the full-text key column of the base table is an integer data type, rebuilding achieves ideal performance of full-text queries after upgrade.
 In this case, we highly recommend you to use the Rebuild option.

-For full-text indexes in SQL Server, we recommend that the column serving as the full-text key be an integer data type.
+For full-text indexes, we recommend that the column serving as the full-text key be an integer data type.
 For more information, see Improve the Performance of Full-Text Indexes.

 What is the priority for getting your server instance online?